 Stack fruit loops or Cherries on Spaghetti noodles stuck in play dough!

 Step it up a notch with the Balloon Rockets.
 Kids enjoy watching balloons soar around the room!
-We purchased our Balloon Rocket set about 8 years ago and my boys still have fun with this!
+We purchased our Balloon Rocket set many years ago and my boys still have fun with this!
 I recently bought replacement balloons to keep them entertained during quarantine.

 Let your kids bang away.
 (Put in earbuds to keep it from driving you crazy!)